PatrickD321/bikesharing/README.md

 ### Short-term Customers vs Annual Subscribers
 ![Short-term_Customer_vs_Annual_Subscribers](https://user-images.githubusercontent.com/78861458/119279241-65d9fb00-bbf8-11eb-9d96-cfc2d3a39c90.png)

-The bulk of Citi-Bike revenue comes annual subscribers mostly dominated by males.
-Data shows females should be main our main focus to even half that of the male group.
+The bulk of Citi-Bike revenue comes from annual subscribers, this mostly dominated by males.
+Targeting females should be main our main focus to even half that of the male group.

 ### Age Usage and Bike Repairs
 ![Age_usage_and_bike_repairs](https://user-images.githubusercontent.com/78861458/119279509-33310200-bbfa-11eb-84b2-a253b5793553.png)